 Delete and report

 In some cases, iOS may display an option saying Report Spam or Delete and Report Spam for SMS messages from unknown senders.
 This depends on whether your mobile carrier supports the option and other configuration choices you have made for the Phone app and SMS.
-If it’s available, you can swipe left in the conversation list on a spam message, tap the Trash icon, and then tap Delete and report junk files
+If it’s available, you can swipe left in the conversation list on a spam message, tap the Trash icon, and then tap Delete and report junk files.
+In a conversation, a Report spam The option appears below the most recent text: tap it, then tap Delete and report junk files.

 Use SMS filters